timm/gold/docs/lib.md

 ------------------------------------------
-General support code.
+general support code.

-Copyright (c) 2020, Tim Menzies.
+copyright (c) 2020, tim menzies.
-Licensed under the MIT license for full license info, see LICENSE.md in the project root
+licensed under the mit license for full license info, see license.md in the project root

 ------------------------------------------